banwelld/flatiron-se-phase-3-project/README.md

 cd lib/data/setup
 ```

-5. Run the database initializer to ensure that you're starting name
+5. Run the database initializer to ensure that you're starting with a fresh database, free from test data.

 ```bash
 python db_initializer.py
 ```

-6. (OPTIONAL) Run the database seeder, which will populate your database with artificial teams and players
+6. (OPTIONAL) Run the database seeder to populate the database tables with sample participants and teams that you can practice on to learn how to use all of the simple team and participant operations.

 ```bash
 python db_seeder.py